open-contracting/standard/standard/docs/en/schema/identifiers.md

 ### Local identifiers

 Not all the identifiers in OCDS need to be globally unique.
-Most only need to be unique amongst their 'sibling' records.
+Most only need to be unique among their 'sibling' records.

 * A release ID must be unique within any release package it appears in;
 * A tender, award and contract ID must be unique within the contracting process it appears in;